 The STDX enables "hot swap" installation and replacement of most modules without having to power down the switch.
-However, if the switch is not currently operational, you can power down the switch as an extra precautionary measure.
+However, if the switch is not currently operational, you can power down the switch as a precautionary.

-The PP can never be replaced while the switch is operational.
-However, all other modules (I/O modules, power supplies, and cooling fan) can be hot swapped.
-Hot swapping does not adversely affect the operation of other modules in the switch.
+The Packet Processor (PP) can never be replaced while the switch is operational.
+However, all other hardware components (I/O modules, power supplies, and cooling fan) can be hot swapped.
+Hot swapping does not adversely affect the operation of other hardware components in the switch.